By Luis Torres, Staff Writer

 Just last year alone, Nasse won major events at Bristol Motor Speedway and Winchester Speedway’s coveted 400-lap race.
 He even had superb performances in the All American 400 at the Fairgrounds Speedway and the Snowball Derby before brake issues and a disqualification denied him those victories respectively.

 As successful he’s been, greater opportunities have been rare despite guys like Dale Earnhardt, Jr., Mark Martin and Gary Balough praising him in the past.
-Again, the subject returns back to money.
+Again, the subject returns to money.

 To put it bluntly, if driver doesn’t have the dough, owners aren’t interested, mentioning that he’s better off not being in a spot where he gets a national opportunity, but miring at the back of the grid.